 After fighting through the city and killing the beast, Kratos finds his mother, Callisto in poor condition.
 She tells him that his brother Deimos is alive and trapped in Death’s Domain.

 She then tries to tell Kratos who his father is, but is transformed into a huge monster before she can finish.
-Kratos fights it off, and Callisto thanks him before dying.
+Kratos fights it off, and Callisto thanks him for freeing her before dying.

 Meanwhile, killing the Scylla and freeing the titan Thera has plunged Atlantis into ruin.
 The city becomes set ablaze and rapidly sinking.

 Thanatos, the God of Death, watches Kratos from afar and sends his daughter Erinys to kill him.
 She fails and Kratos goes back to Athens.
 He greets his subjects and earns a new weapon, before setting off back to Atlantis to enter Death’s Domain.

 Before he can do that, Posiden sinks his ship and kills his crew, telling him that he will not forget his actions.
 After making it through the gauntlet of monsters standing in the way of him and Deimos, Kratos frees his brother.

 Brothers of War

 Yet, Deimos is not happy to see his brother as he is angry that it took him so long to find him, and the two fight.
 Thanatos then breaks it up and throws Deimos off a cliff.
 Hanging for dear life, Kratos lifts his brother up, and the two reconcile.

 You fight a small wave of enemies with Deimos, as he dons the Arms of Sparta and can be commanded to throw a spear at your foes.